Nassau County Tummy Tuck Surgery

 The Tummy Tuck (Abdominoplasty), along with other Body, Face, Breast and Nose Procedures that I perform, can help give you a renewed physical and emotional self-confidence.
 The most important first step is for us to have a consultation to discuss your concerns, needs, expectations and to answer ALL of your questions.
 Having a mutual understanding is valuable for your success since your well being is my main concern. – Brian D. Cohen, M.D.

 Plastic surgery has become increasingly common in recent years.
 With innovations in surgical techniques, aesthetic refinements, and improved recovery times, more and more individuals are considering procedures like abdominoplasties, known colloquially as “tummy tucks.”
-If you are thinking that an abdominoplasty may be right for you, contact Dr. Brian D. Cohen, a prominent and gifted plastic surgeon who serves patients from New York City and Nassau County.
+If you are thinking that an abdominoplasty may be right for you, contact Dr. Brian D. Cohen, a prominent and gifted plastic surgeon who serves Long Island patients in his Great Neck, Nassau County office.

 He is as well-credentialed as they come and highly regarded by colleagues as well as patients.
 You have only to peek at his website, Brian D. Cohen, MD, to check out his array of achievements, his patients’ effusive testimonials, and the photos showing his remarkable work.
 A consultation with Dr. Cohen will help you decide whether a tummy tuck is a good idea for you.